 Category 4 is reserved for “super-hard languages,” languages that are exceptionally difficult for native English speakers.
 It includes Arabic, Chinese-Cantonese, Chinese-Mandarin, Japanese and Korean.
 According to FSI, the average native English speaker needs ~2200 classroom hours of study to achieve professional working proficiency.
 With one hour every single day of the year, it would take a beginner more than 6 years to become fluent.

-Based on my experience with Spanish, Arabic, and Japanese I believe the FSI’s estimates are quite useful as a reference.
-Let me know your thoughts in the comments.
+Based on my experience with Spanish, Arabic, and Japanese I believe the FSI’s estimates are an accurate reference.